chef-boneyard/private-chef-administration/source/administration/private_chef_ctl.rst

 service-list
 ~~~~~~~~~~~~

 Displays a list of all the private chef services.
-Those enabled on the machine are labled with an ``*``.
+Those enabled on the machine are labeled with an ``*``.

 .. index::
   pair: private-chef-ctl; status